aanchal22/exam-1/instructions/instructions.md

 Each SQL command **must also be entered into the [README.md](../README.md) file** in the designated space.

 1. Write two SQL commands to create two tables named `hotspots` and `populations` within the given database file that can accommodate the data in the `wifi.csv` and `neighborhood_populations.csv` CSV data files, respectively.
 Use data types and primary key fields that make sense for the data.
 1. Import the data in the `wifi.csv` and `neighborhood_populations.csv` CSV files into these two tables.
+(You may use more than one command to achieve each of these imports, if necessary.)
 1. Display the five zip codes with the most Wi-Fi hotspots and the number of Wi-Fi-hotspots in each in descending order of the number of Wi-Fi-hotspots.
 1. Display a list of the name, address, and zip code for all of the free Wi-Fi locations provided by `Transit Wireless` in Manhattan, in ascending order of zip code.
 1. Display the names of each of the boroughs of NYC, and the number of free Wi-Fi hotspots in each.